zukunft/zukunft.com/README.md

 ## Calculating with RDF data.

 This program should
-- be a GGG browser
+- be a [Giant Global Graph](https://en.wikipedia.org/wiki/Giant_Global_Graph) (GGG) browser
-- make the Giant Global Graph usable for the real-time delphi-method
+- make the GGG usable for a real-time [delphi-method](https://en.wikipedia.org/wiki/Delphi_method)
-- an exoskeleton for the brain
+- an [exoskeleton](https://en.wikipedia.org/wiki/Exoskeleton_(human)) for the brain
-- make slow thinking (Kahneman) faster
+- make slow thinking ([Kahneman](https://en.wikipedia.org/wiki/Daniel_Kahneman)) faster
-- allow each user have her/his own OLAP cube
+- allow each user have her/his own [OLAP cube](https://en.wikipedia.org/wiki/OLAP_cube)
 - make efficient community learning easy by connecting all user OLAP cubes point to point
 - allow double-sided tree structures within the cubes by using phrases
-- use common sense by using opencyc via conceptnet.io
+- use common sense by using opencyc via [conceptnet](https://conceptnet.io/)
-- enable data exchange to wikidata and other interlinking databases
+- enable data exchange to [wikidata](https://www.wikidata.org/) and other interlinking databases
+- secure the relevant LLM tokens to enable live learning without losing the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule) as a target

 ## Development installation

-To install this version 0.0.3 on a debian system (https://wiki.debian.org/) do as root e.g. in /home/your_user/:
+To install this version 0.0.3 on a [debian](https://wiki.debian.org/) system do as root e.g. in /home/your_user/:

 1. Clone the repository:
    ```bash